APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

-﻿# ProjData/
+﻿# projdata/
+Any required project data is stored in **projdata/**.

-Any static data that a project needs to function, and is not created or modified by the project, is stored in **ProjData/**.
+Project data is static data that a project needs to function, and is not created or modified by the project.
+Dynamic data that is created or modified by a project should be stored in the **appdata** folders.

 Examples of project data:
 * Images for project controls